-What is it?
-Not another combat sport, but a whole discipline of running.
-Ekiden is a relay race typically run over the Marathon distance, with 4 or 6 teammates.
+What’s it?
+Not just another combat sport, but a unique discipline of running.
+Ekiden is run in a relay, usually over the Marathon distance, with 4 or 6 teammates.

-The 42.195 kilometers of the Marathon relay are run in successive stages organized as follows: 5km, 10km, 5km, 10km, 5km, and finally 7.195km.
-Team runners traditionally pass on a baton called Tasuki, a fabric sash.
+The 42.195 kilometers of the Marathon relay are run in successive segments organized as follows: 5km, 10km, 5km, 10km, 5km, and finally 7.195km.
+The team runners traditionally pass on a baton called Tasuki, a fabric sash.
 Ekiden was born in Japan 🇯🇵 in 1917.
-The first event of this relay race lasted 3 days, with a course spanning 508 kilometers between Kyoto and Tokyo 😮!
-This sport is inspired by the old Japanese postal transport system on the Tōkaidō road.
-Relay stations were set up along this 500-kilometer route on Japan's east coast, between Edo and Kyoto.
-Ekiden relay arrived in Europe in 1992 adopting the reference distance of the Marathon, before experiencing a significant boom in the 2000s.
-Nowadays, Ekiden is run worldwide, including in France of course.
-Taking place throughout the year, Ekiden will make you live intense emotions in a team, for a great moment of sharing 🤗.
+The first event of this relay race lasted 3 days, with a course of 508 kilometers between Kyoto and Tokyo 😮!
+This sport is inspired by the ancient Japanese postal system on the Tōkaidō road.
+Relay stations were placed all along this 500-kilometer route on Japan's east coast, between Edo and Kyoto.
+The Ekiden relay arrived in Europe in 1992 while adopting the standard Marathon distance, before experiencing significant growth in the 2000s.
+Now, Ekiden is run all over the world, including in France, of course.
+Taking place throughout the year, Ekiden will lead you to experience strong emotions in a team, for a great moment of sharing 🤗.
 This discipline is for everyone: women, men, children.

-The important thing now is to compose a great team of friends!
-And if you struggle to find your team, you can always fall back on duo races or relay races...
+The important thing now is to put together a great team of friends!
+And if you're struggling to find your team, you can always fall back on the duo races or the relay races...

 A next-gen platform helping sports enthusiasts of all levels discover territories and heritage through races tailored to them.